Witchcraft Comes in Many Varieties

 25. Egyptian Witchcraft

 Egyptian witchcraft follows a Wiccan-like path but focuses on the ancient Egyptian deities.
 They incorporate most other Wiccan elements, such as moon phases, the Wheel of the Year and the solar festivals.

 26. Elemental Witch

-An element witch is one who bases her path on working with the the five esoteric elements: fire, water, air, earth and spirit.
-She may also incorporate working with the 'elementals'; creatures such as: salamanders (fire), undines or nymphs (water), sylphs (air), and gnomes (earth).
-There are many more elementals, all of them restricted to their own realm.
+An Elemental Witch bases their pathway on working with the five esoteric elements: fire, water, air, earth, and spirit.
+They may also incorporate working with the 'elementals'; creatures such as salamanders (fire), undines or nymphs (water), sylphs (air), and gnomes (earth).
+There are many more elementals, all of them restricted to their realm.

-Like witchcraft practiced on the continent of Africa, European witchcraft covers a huge range of different kinds of witchcraft.
-Each country, region, and locale will have its own particular characteristics and traditions.
-Again, it's best to explore country by country.
+Like witchcraft practised on the continent of Africa, European witchcraft covers a vast range of different kinds of witchcraft.
+Each country, region, and locale will have its particular characteristics and traditions.
+Again, it's best to explore by individual country.

-Faery traditions are based on ancient folklore, usually found in, but not restricted to, the British Isles.
-In Ireland the faery folk are called the Tuatha de Danaan.
-In Wales, the Twlwyth Teg, and in Scotland, there are a whole bunch of faery folk, such as, Buachailleen, Brownies, Gnomes, the Gruagach, Heather Pixies, Pixies and Seelie Courts,” But you must watch out for the bad guys: "Ghillie Dhu, Kelpies, Nucklelavees and Fachans.
+Ancient folklore is the basis for Faery traditions, usually found in, but not restricted to, the British Isles.
+In Ireland, the faery folk are called the Tuatha de Danaan.
+In Wales, the Twlwyth Teg, and in Scotland, there are a whole bunch of faery folk, such as, Buachailleen, Brownies, Gnomes, the Gruagach, Heather Pixies, Pixies and Seelie Courts, But you must watch out for the bad guys: "Ghillie Dhu, Kelpies, Nucklelavees, and Fachans.